mohammedgmgn/Android-Task/README.md

  - [Youtube Video Demo](https://youtu.be/zDnjU8Ew0yo)

 # How to use ?
-- you need to provide a Google Maps API key in google_maps_api.xml file
+- you need to provide your Google Maps API key in google_maps_api.xml file